-Forgot to carry your Credit cards, debit cards or even cash?
-No worry these things going to be past soon as you can pay with a single tap from your Android phone.
+Forgot to carry your Credit cards, debit cards, or even cash?
+No worry, these things will be passed soon as you can pay with a single tap from your Android phone.
 Google on Thursday unveiled its brand new service Android Pay at its eighth Google I/O conference in San Francisco.

 Paying with Android Pay is very easy.
-Users can simply place the phone merchant’s contactless terminal by selecting “Buy with Android Pay” and rest of the thing will be done automatically without even opening an app.
-After the payment is done user can see transaction details from his/her phone.
+Users can simply place the phone merchant’s contactless terminal by selecting “Buy with Android Pay” and the rest of the thing will be done automatically without even opening an app.
+After the payment is made, the user can see transaction details from his/her phone.

 Another important feature of this system is that you need not be worried about your personal information.
 While the payment is processing, the app will send virtual account numbers instead of actual credit or debit card numbers, giving you extra security.

 In case of loss or stolen device, users can lock the device with Android Device Manager and can recreate a new password to keep their information safe.